kartoza/django-training/django-system-prepration.rst

 In case you are wondering, pip is a package management tool for python.

+.. tip:: You can view the pip installed package in your virtual environment by doing :command:`pip freeze`

 Following the above steps, your directory structure should now look like this::

    django-training